armory/docs/content/en/plugins/github-api/_index.md

 ## GitHub API Plugin features

-The GitHub API Plugin provides GitHub integration features that Spinnaker lacks:
+The GitHub API Plugin provides the following GitHub integration features:

 - Trigger a Spinnaker pipeline from a GitHub workflow using **workflow_dispatch** or **repo_dispatch** events
 - Trigger a Spinnaker pipeline automatically when a GitHub workflow finishes successfully
-- Trigger a Spinnaker pipeline when a new GitHub Deployment is created
+- Trigger a Spinnaker pipeline when GitHub creates a new GitHub Deployment
 - Monitor a GitHub workflow and finish pipeline execution based on the GitHub workflow result
-- Update GitHub deployment status based on Spinnaker pipeline conclusion
+- Update GitHub deployment status based on Spinnaker pipeline outcome
 - View Github Action Logs in Spinnaker -- there is no need to navigate to GitHub to view the logs

-All the integration points mentioned above use the concept of GitHub Apps.

-A GitHub App is a type of integration you can build to interact with and extend the functionality of GitHub.
-You can build a GitHub App to provide flexibility and reduce process friction without signing in as a user or creating a service account.

-One of the use cases of a Github app is integrating your tool or external service with GitHub, which in our case is Spinnaker.
-GitHub Apps can be installed directly on organizations or personal accounts and granted access to specific repositories.
-They come with built-in webhooks and narrow, specific permissions.
+The GitHub API plugin uses [GitHub Apps](https://docs.github.com/en/apps/overview) to integrate with GitHub.
+GitHup Apps provide webhooks and narrow, specific permissions.
+You install a GitHub App in your organization and specify which repositories the GitHub API plugin can access.

 ## How the plugin works with GitHub